A Tough Defense for the Toughest Offenses®

 First Degree Felony

-A first degree felony conviction is punishable by a minimum of five years in jail with a maximum of life imprisonment.
+A first degree felony conviction is punishable by a minimum of five years in prison with a maximum of life imprisonment.
 You could also be fined up to $10,000.
 An example of a first degree felony in Utah would be rape.

 Capital Offense

 A capital offense felony is only attributed to the most serious of crimes in Utah, like murder.
 These felonies can result in capital punishment (better known as a death sentence), life in prison without parole, or life imprisonment.
-The minimum sentence is 25 years in jail.
+The minimum sentence is 25 years in prison.

 Felony Defense